apetrycki/daikinskyport/README.md

 This component can be installed via the [Home Assistant Community Store (HACS)](https://hacs.xyz/) or manually.

+This integration now requires Home Assistant version 2024.02 or later due to changes made in that version that are not backward compatible.

 ### Install via HACS

 _HACS must be [installed](https://hacs.xyz/docs/installation/prerequisites) before following these steps._